 The Pharmacy Council Te Pou Whakamana Kaimatū o Aotearoa is a regulator of health professionals.
-Its purpose is to protect the public by ensuring pharmacists are competent and fit to practise.
-It seeks to demonstrate effective, proportionate regulation in a way that is cost-effective and acceptable
+Its purpose is to protect the public by ensuring pharmacists are competent and fit to practice.
+It seeks to demonstrate effective, proportionate regulation in a way that is cost-effective and acceptable.

 Alongside other key functions, the Pharmacy Council manages qualifications and registrations and sets competence standards for registered pharmacists.
 In 2020, the Pharmacy Council changed its requirements for professional recertification and was looking for a new platform where pharmacists could record evidence of their professional development activities to meet these revised annual recertification requirements.

 Early in the project the Pharmacy Council recognised that an accessible, contemporary online platform would play an important role in engaging pharmacists with the new requirements.

 Before hiring Catalyst, the Pharmacy Council conducted a comprehensive analysis of its workflows and recertification process.
 This enabled a streamlined solution design phase with Catalyst before development began.

 The partnership between Catalyst and the Pharmacy Council was collaborative, using a positive, problem-solving approach.
 The user experience for the pharmacist was prioritised throughout the project.

 Mahara, provided by Catalyst, was one of several products that the Pharmacy Council considered in a competitive procurement process.
 Council was aware of its use in the healthcare sector throughout Aotearoa New Zealand, including District Health Boards.